Every child is an artist. The problem is how to remain an artist once they grow up.

 Our Art department is acknowledged as one of the very best because it encourages all students to step outside their comfort zone and to be adventurous learners in a truly supportive environment.
 All students are taught the fundamental skills of observational drawing as well as experimenting with a huge array of artistic media, from digital imaging software for green screen, to ceramics, intaglio printing, machine stitch and dark room photography.

-At A Level, students learn on a foundation-style course, studying everything from old master oil pointing techniques to film and animation.
+At A Level, students learn on a foundation-style course, studying everything from old master oil painting techniques to film and animation.